junizon/grantcallsfordca/README.md

 # grantcallsfordca
-"grantcallsfordca" provides summaries and keywords of grant calls that fit my department.
-Not for a general use.
+Grantcallsfordca provides summaries and keywords for grant calls relevant to my department.
+It is not intended for general use.